 First of all, don’t despair.
 Many people have been rejected for credit cards, and many have later been accepted for other cards.

 Secondly, weigh your options.
 You might want to try applying for a different traditional (unsecured) card.
-You might also consider applying for a secured credit card, which requires a cash deposit that becomes collateral for your account.
+Or you might consider applying for a secured credit card, which requires a cash deposit that becomes collateral for your account.

-However, be very selective about additional applications as each one may hurt your credit.
+But be very selective about additional applications, as each triggers its own hard inquiry that may hurt your credit.